East Columbus, Georgia

 East Columbus is a district of Columbus in Muscogee County, Georgia.
-The area is roughly bounded by Macon Road to the north, Buena Vista Road to the south, Schatulga Road and Fort Moore to the east, and I-185 to the west.
+The area is roughly bounded by Macon Road to the north, Buena Vista Road to the south, Schatulga Road and Fort Benning to the east, and I-185 to the west.

 Schools

 Notable schools in East Columbus include East Columbus Magnet Academy, as well as the new Mary A. Buckner Academy which opened in 2024.

 Neighborhoods

 The following are neighborhoods in East Columbus: